-JD/MS in Justice, Law and Criminology OR JD/MS in Terrorism and Homeland Security Policy - The joint juris doctor and master's program in JLC or THSP requires that students apply and be admitted to both the Washington College of Law and the Department of Justice, Law and Criminology.
+JD/MS in Justice, Law and Criminology- The joint juris doctor and master's program in JLC requires that students apply and be admitted to both the Washington College of Law and the Department of Justice, Law and Criminology.
 Students may apply to both programs simultaneously or begin either program separately and then apply to the other program.
 However, once the study of law has begun, students cannot take any justice courses within the department until completing one year of full-time study within the Law School.
 In this program, students can apply six credit hours of justice courses toward their JD and can also apply six credit hours of their law course toward their MS with prior approval from both academic units.

 PhD in Justice, Law and Criminology - The PhD consists of 72 credit hours beyond the bachelor's degree.
 The PhD in JLC affords students training in the realm of justice issues and institutions, and the craft of social science research.
-It also allows students to develop expertise in other fields within the School of Public Affairs, including American politics, comparative politics, policy analysis, public administration, or research methods.
+It also allows students to develop expertise in other fields within the School of Public Affairs, including American politics, comparative policies, policy analysis, public administration, or research methods.
 Graduates are prepared to assume leadership roles in the justice and public policy fields, to conduct research, and to teach at the university level.